 BGP is always used as the routing protocol of choice between ISPs (external BGP) but also as the core routing protocol within large ISP networks (internal BGP).

 All other routing protocols are concerned solely with finding the optimal path toward all known destinations.
-BGP cannot take this simplistic approach because the peering agreements between ISPs almost
+BGP cannot take this simplistic approach because the peering agreements between ISPs almost always result in complex routing policies.
+To help network operators implement these policies, BGP carries a large number of attributes with each IP prefix, for example:

 - AS path -- the complete path documenting which autonomous systems a packet would have to travel through to reach the destination.